flexiblepower/fpai-documentation/ResourceDriver.md

 }
 ```

-As is explained in the comment section of the code snippet this reference is used to schedule tasks on the FPAI platform.
+As is explained in the comment section of the code snippet this reference is used to schedule tasks on the EF-Pi platform.

 The next fragment shows the specific private members of the `BatterySimulation` class.